-As the field of genomics evolves, there is a growing awareness in the scientific community of the importance of long-read data.
-Long sequence reads improve mappability for resequencing and simplify de novo assembly.
+As the field of genomics evolves, there is a growing awareness in the scientific community of the importance of long-read sequencing data.
+Long-read sequencing improves mappability for resequencing and simplifies de novo assembly.
 PacBio Systems allow you to directly sequence DNA and achieve long sequencing reads with uniform coverage.
-Our Single Molecule, Real-Time (SMRT) Sequencing technology consistently produces some of the longest average read lengths available in the industry (average > 10,000 bp, some reads > 60,000 bp).
+Our Single Molecule, Real-Time (SMRT) Sequencing technology consistently produces some of the longest average read lengths available in the industry (average >10,000 bp, some reads >60,000 bp).

 - Assemble high-quality de novo genomes